Pete Davidson Spars - Then Bonds - With Bill Burr in Judd Apatow's 'King of Staten Island' Trailer (Video)

 IFC Films

-"Mulan" Disney postponed the release of its blockbuster, live-action remake of the animated film "Mulan" from March 27 to now open on July 24.
-The shift was part of a big shuffle of films Disney made to its release ...
+Disney postponed the release of its blockbuster, live-action remake of the animated film "Mulan" from March 27 to now open on July 24.
+The shift was part of a big shuffle of films Disney made to its release calendar on April 3.

 Disney